urbanairship/ios-library/.github/ISSUE_TEMPLATE.md

 # Please fill out this template when submitting an issue.
 All lines beginning with an ℹ symbol indicate information that's important for you to provide to ensure your issue is resolved as quickly and efficiently as possible.

-❗For how-to inquiries involving Urban Airship functionality or use cases, please contact (support)[https://support.urbanairship.com/hc/en-us].
+❗For how-to inquiries involving Airship functionality or use cases, please contact (support)[https://support.urbanairship.com/hc/en-us].

 # Preliminary Info

-### What Urban Airship dependencies are you using?
+### What Airship dependencies are you using?
-ℹ Please include Urban Airship dependencies and their versions here.
+ℹ Please include Airship dependencies and their versions here.

 ### What are the versions of any relevant development tools you are using?
 ℹ If applicable, please include any relevant information about the version of your